Medical Imaging Outsourcing Market

 -

-In February 2023, Beyer acquired Blackford Analysis, a provider of AI imaging solutions, underscoring Beyer's commitment to advancing radiology innovations in the healthcare sector
+In February 2023, Beyer acquired Blackford Analysis, a provider of AI imaging solutions, underscoring Beyer's commitment to advancing radiology innovations in the healthcare sector.

 -

 In January 2023, Life Science Outsourcing acquired J-Pac Medical, a Somersworth, New Hampshire-based company with 35 years of OEM solution experience.
-J-Pac specializes in outsourcing services for medical devices and diagnostic films
+J-Pac specializes in outsourcing services for medical devices and diagnostic films.

 Medical Imaging Outsourcing Market Segment Analysis

-Medical Imaging Outsourcing Market, Segmentation by Device
+Medical Imaging Outsourcing Market, Segmentation by Product

-Computed Tomography
+Computed Tomography (CT)

-Magnetic Resonance Imaging
+Magnetic Resonance Imaging (MRI)

 Ultrasound